Richard-Quayson/Ashesi_Social_Network/README.md

 ## Program Overview:
 For an overview on the project, check the file task_instructions.pdf in the main tree.
+Also, you can check tests performed on the API in the test_result.pdf in the main tree.

 ## UI for Flutter:
 Find the Figma design for the Flutter [here.]()